inverno-io/inverno-mods/inverno-http-server/README.md

 > module io.inverno.example.app {
 >     ...
 >     requires io.netty.transport.unix.common;
+>     requires io.netty.transport.classes.epoll,
->     requires io.netty.transport.epoll;
+>     requires io.netty.transport.epoll.linux.x86_64;
 > }
 > ```
 >
 > This approach is fine as long as we are sure the application will run on Linux, but in order to create a properly portable application, we should prefer adding the modules explicitly when running the application:
 >
 > ```plaintext
-> $ java --add-modules io.netty.transport.unix.common,io.netty.transport.epoll ...
+> $ java --add-modules io.netty.transport.unix.common,io.netty.transport.classes.epoll,io.netty.transport.epoll.linux.x86_64 ...
 > ```
 >
 > When building an application image, this can be specified in the Inverno Maven plugin configuration: